-Hold the housing in one hand and pull the starter handle out until the cord is fully extended.
+Remove the three or four bolts that hold the recoil starter to the engine housing and then lift off the recoil starter and turn it upside down.
+Hold the housing in one hand and use the other to pull the starter handle out until the cord is fully extended.
 This will line the cord up with the hole in the pulley.
-Hold the pulley in place with a thumb and slip a screwdriver through one of the segments on the pulley and one of the slots in the outer housing to hold it in place.
-If the cord is not broken, go to Step 5.
+Hold the pulley in place with your thumb and then slip a screwdriver into the pulley and the outer housing to hold it in place.

 Cut off a suitable length of braided nylon replacement pull cord.
 Melt the cut end with a match or cigarette lighter to prevent the cord from unraveling.
-Feed the replacement cord through the pull cord ferrule and the hole in the pulley.
-Pull the cord through and tie off the end with a single overhand knot.
+Feed the replacement cord through the pull cord hole and the hole in the pulley.
+Pull the cord through and tie off the end with a single knot.
 Brace the pulley with one hand and pull the cord firmly to tighten the knot.

 Feed the other end of the cord through the center of the starter handle.
 Pull the cord and remove the screwdriver holding the pulley.
-Ease the cord in and allow the recoil spring to wind the pull cord around the pulley until the rope is slack.
+Ease the cord in and allow the recoil spring to wind the pull cord around until the rope is slack.

-Pull the starter cord out by 6 inches to apply tension to the rope.
+Pull the cord out by 6 inches to apply tension to the rope.
 Pull the starter handle along the cord until it rests against the housing.
 Secure the starter handle by tying a single overhand knot on the rope close to the outer edge of the handle.
 Cut the cord an inch from the knot and seal the end with a match or cigarette lighter.
 Test the recoil action by pulling the starter handle out once or twice.

 Remove dust and debris from inside the engine pulley with a few blasts of compressed air.
 Replace the recoil starter and insert and tighten the bolts.
 Start the mower to test the pull cord action to test your new pull cord.